Mexican Mountain | Utah Back Country Pilots Association

 See more at the National Weather Center

 Approach Considerations: Tall trees (30+ ft) on both sides of the runway present a hazard when landing to the east (downhill).
 Typically land to the west and depart to the east.
-Tall trees alongside the runway as well.
+Tall trees alongside the runway as well, mostly down the western half.

 Amenities: Campgrounds and fire rings (please use already established camping/parking areas and fire rings).